 When it comes to substance abuse, alcohol is one of the most common culprits in our country.
 It’s easy to obtain and legal for any individual over 21 years old.
 However, just because alcohol is legal doesn’t mean that the substance is safe, especially when people consume it in excess or over an extended period of time.
 If you’re currently struggling with alcoholism, read on to learn the benefits of starting recovery with an effective alcohol detox.

 Alcohol Problems Can Escalate

 As with any drug, long-term alcohol abuse can lead to increased tolerance, which makes it easier to develop a dependence.
-Alcohol abuse can also lead to addiction, and if the drinking continues, the addiction can progress into full-blown alcoholism.
-Once alcoholism sets in, it can be difficult to conquer.
+Alcohol abuse can also lead to addiction, and if the drinking continues, the addiction can progress into full-blown alcoholism, making it difficult to conquer.

 Alcoholism is a disease, which means that it won’t go away on its own.
 It produces compulsive and recurring urges to seek and consume alcohol, even when it’s detrimental to the user’s physical and mental health.
 Individuals may know that they need to quit drinking, but they’re simply unable to do so.
 Once an alcohol problem has developed into alcoholism, they lose all control over how much or how often they drink.

 After extended and heavy consumption, individuals will likely experience withdrawal symptoms if they attempt to quit drinking alcohol.
 Withdrawal is actually the body’s way of resetting itself to its proper functions.
 Initial withdrawal symptoms can begin to appear within 6-24 hours of the last drink, and symptoms tend to peak within 24-48 hours.

 While each individual’s detox experience will be different, typically there are three stages of alcohol withdrawal.